 Nets eID Broker supports a transaction signing flow which enables the end-user to approve a transaction text based on text or HTML, as part of the MitID authentication.
+Transaction signing flow is limited to only signed requests.

 This is done by setting the transaction_text and transaction_text_type MitID identity provider parameters.